Mohamed-Sheta/Mini_Uber_Java_Project/README.md

 - **SET NULL on delete**: If a location is deleted, user current_location fields are set to NULL
 - **Cascade delete**: Deleting a problem report removes associated problem_report_types entries
 - **Check constraints**: Ensures valid ranges for ratings (0-5) and positive distances
+- **Application-level validation**: Polymorphic associations are validated in the DAO layer to ensure user_id references exist

 ---